rocky-linux/documentation/docs/books/markchad/editor.md

   - markdown
 ---

-The basic functionality of NvChad has been expanded to provide an enhanced experience from the already excellent one provided by the editor; there are features for file management, buffer navigation, string copying, and other small utilities.
+Markchad expands the functionality of the already excellent editor in NvChad, enhancing the experiences in file management, buffer navigation, string copying, and other small utilities.

-To enrich the experience of writing and editing markdown files, the use of dictionaries (multilingual) for spell-checking and exception handling has also been implemented.
+The implementation of dictionaries (multilingual) for spell-checking and exception handling is done to enrich the experience of writing and editing markdown files.

 ## :material-file-tree: File Manager

-The most notable change to the configuration of the editor is the replacement of the file manager used by NvChad, in its place is [neo-tree.nvim](https://github.com/nvim-neo-tree/neo-tree.nvim), this plugin allows for a simpler configuration and provides "out of the box" a floating layout and various parameters to be passed to the `:Neotree` command.
+The most notable change to the configuration of the editor is the replacement of the file manager used by NvChad.
+In its place is [neo-tree.nvim](https://github.com/nvim-neo-tree/neo-tree.nvim).
+This plugin allows for a simpler configuration and provides "out of the box" a floating layout and the passing of various parameters to the `:Neotree` command.

 ![Neotree Standard](./images/neo-tree.png)

-The commands used in NvChad have been migrated to reflect the changes but the functionality remains the same; ++ctrl+"n"++ opens the file manager sideways and ++space+"e"++ places the focus on it.
+Migration of the commands used in NvChad reflects the changes, but the functionality remains the same: ++ctrl+"n"++ opens the file manager sideways and ++space+"e"++ places the focus on it.

 !!! notes "Disabling nvimtree"